-At face value, the adoption of the Euro and the implementation of structural reforms in the labor and product markets may represent two largely unrelated events.
-To be sure, the Euro has always been portrayed as the final stage of a process of economic integration among the country members of the European Union that involved more trade, more labor and capital mobility: in a word, fewer restrictions on the mobility of goods, services and people.
+The adoption of the Euro and the implementation of structural reforms in the labor and product markets seem, at first glance, to be two largely unrelated events.
+However, the Euro has always been portrayed as the final stage of a process of economic integration among the country members of the European Union that involved more trade, more labor and capital mobility: in a word, fewer restrictions on the mobility of goods, services and people.
 To achieve this goal, the introduction of the European Single Market (the ESM) in 1992 established a legal framework to increase trade and competition in the EU and allowed the European Commission to rule against state aid or against monopolistic practices to all EU members.
-The subsequent adoption of the Euro did not have direct legal effects on competition policies.
+Thus, it seems quite plausible that the ESM would have had an effect on product and labor market reform.
+But the subsequent adoption of the Euro did not have direct legal effects on competition policies.
 Did it have economic implications on it?